 Sterling Origami Peace Crane

 The origami craneﾗ a symbol of peace, long life, and prosperity.
-Fabricated in tarnish resistant recycled sterling silver.
+Fabricated in recycled sterling silver.
 Measures approximately 7/8 inches (h) x 1/2 inch (w) x 3/16 inch (d).
 Includes an 18-inch, 1.75 mm cable chain with spring ring clasp.

 Behind the Name